-14 Masudul Alam Choudury, Islamic Economics and Finance Where Do They Stand?, Advances In Islamic Economics and Finance Proceeding of 6th International Conference on Islamic Economics and Finance, Jeddah: Islamic Research & Training Institute, 2007, h.
-76 ideas and instruments cannot be applied but with radical modifications.
-It is the moral values and ethical norms of Islam that influence economic behavior models in Islamic societies in consumption, production, savings, investment, and redistribution.17
+Masudul Alam Choudury, Islamic Economics and Finance Where Do They Stand?, Advances In Islamic Economics and Finance Proceeding of 6th International Conference on Islamic Economics and Finance, Jeddah : Islamic Reserpt & Training Institute, 2007, h.
+76

+&lt;sup>13Jasudul Alam Choudhury, Principles of Islamic Economy, h.
+98 ideas and instruments cannot be applied but with radical modifications.
+It is the moral values and ethical norms of Islam that influence economic behavior models in Islamic societies in consumption, production, savings, investment, and redistribution.

-15 Mohammed Ariff, Comments on Islamic Economics and Finance Where Do They Stand?
+&lt;sup>15 Mohammed Ariff, Comments on Islamic Economics and Finance Where Do They Stand?
 By Masudul Alam Choudury, h.
-103
+103 Mohammed Ariff, Comments on Islamic Economics and Finance Where Do They Stand?
+By

-16 Mohammed Ariff, Comments on Islamic Economics and Finance Where Do They Stand?
+&lt;sup>16 Mohammed Ariff, Comments on Islamic Economics and Finance Where Do They Stand?
 By Masudul Alam Choudury, h.
 103

 The concern of Masudul Alam Choudury is not only about concepts and terms, but also about the relationship and interaction between methods and methodology, which in Islamic terms, these two things are very different from the mainstream economy.
 Masudul Alam Choudury distinguishes bank credit (with the principle of interest) in the mainstream context (where the financial sector is separated from the real economic sector) with the injection of participatory capital into the real economy in the Islamic scheme.
 Masudul Alam Choudury here tries to show the uniqueness of the Tauhidi approach, which is based on the participation of all economic development factors as well as corporate entities.
 His opinion seemed to give an indication that in the Islamic economy there was no dichotomy between macro and micro economics.
-Moreover, he questions the concept of time value of money according to Islamic economics, and points out that the concept of time value of money is nothing more than the shadow of interest rates.18 a.
-Understanding of Islamic Political Economy
+Moreover, he questions the concept of time value of money according to Islamic economics, and points out that the concept of the value of money is nothing more than the shadow of interest rates.